delusioninabox/praise-bot/README.md

 2. Slack uses the API to hit our API's POST `PraiseController` (`/api/praise`), which processes all requests from Slack.
 3. The controller calls `view.open` to Slack's API with the form built in `lib/assets/view.json`
 4. Slack will open the modal form for the user.
-5. **When the user selects a dropdown or interactive input**, Slack pings our API with a `block_action` request.
-Our API will save the value to the corresponding field and process the value based on the input type.
 5. **When the user submits the form,** Slack sends a `view_submission` request.
-We first validate they've filled out all information quickly. **If fields are missing or invalid,** we return a list of errors to be displayed.
+The values are sent to be processed and saved (the `action_id` should match the database column name).
+We validate they've filled out all information quickly. **If fields are missing or invalid,** we return a list of errors to be displayed.
 If it is valid, we build the message format to post and submit to Slack.
 6. **When the user hits cancel,** Slack sends a `view_closed` request.
 If we have their view saved -- because they filled out an input, for example -- we delete the incomplete view.

 ### Praise Controller